-One of the instructional divisions at Waubonsee, the Health Professions and Public Service division includes such disciplines as criminal justice, medical assistant, paralegal, and massage therapy.
-For a listing of all the disciplines and the faculty within the division, see "Who's Who on Campus," page 167.
+One of the instructional divisions at Waubonsee, the Health Professions and Public Service division includes such disciplines as criminal justice, emergency medical technician, fire science, health information technology, human services, medical assistant, nurse assistant, nursing, paralegal, and phlebotomy.
+For a listing of all the disciplines and the faculty within the division, see "Who's Who on Campus," page 175.